alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-03-18-MachineLearning-Notebook-2.markdown

 ![Gini Index]({{site.url}}/assets/ml_2_6.png)

 Mean, median, entropy index (H) and Gini index (G) are different aggregate indices (summaries) for a distribution.
-Because our sample size may not be large enough, they are subject to measurement erros.
-Therefore, if we need to improve our knowledge of the data, we can compute their distribution as well, usually Gaussian.
-We would obtain then the mean and stddev of mean, or of entropy index, for instance.
+Because our sample size may not be large enough, they are subject to measurement errors.
+Therefore, if we need to improve our knowledge of the data, we can compute their distribution as well - which is Gaussian.
+If we take the mean as the parameter we want to investigate, we obtain the mean of the mean and the stddev of mean.
+But any other index can be considered.
 Two outstanding methods are bootstrapping and K-fold crossvalidation.

 ### Bootstrapping